Tihiitborg/Tables-Decoded/DELTA/README.md

     - Levenshtein ≥ 0.8 Accuracy (% of predictions with Levenshtein similarity ≥ 0.8).
     - Relieved Accuracy (FinTabNet-style, based on normalized string comparison).
 - **Process**:
-  - Initializes the `HindiQAInference` class, which downloads and loads the model if not already present.
+  - Initializes the `*QA*` class, which downloads and loads the model if not already present.
   - Parses HTML tables into structured text for context.
   - Generates answers using a QA pipeline with multiple prompt strategies (direct, Hindi-instructed, and focused prompts).
   - Cleans answers to remove noise and improve relevance (e.g., removing Hindi particles, extracting numbers/percentages).